 Host: And how does that correlate to the COVID-19 pandemic that we’re experiencing right now?

 Dr. Andal: Well speculatively of course, it seems to me that a lot of our older folks are following guidelines, which tell us to isolate and to stay away from crowds and to not go out and do the things we normally do.
 And when you’re an older person who isn’t working and your entire social life has now been cut off, you’re pretty much stuck at home all the time, lonely and isolated and not all, but some older folks are less technologically savvy and haven’t necessarily made the leap to doing like zoom Hangouts and those kinds of things.
 So it does seem to be since, since last March or April with the pandemic, things have really increased in terms of older folks,

 Host: Kayla, you’re new to the clinic.
 Tell us about what you do and some of the specialty care you provide.

-Dr. Nalan-Sheffield: So I’ve been with Sanford since middle of September of this year.
+Dr. Nalan-Sheffield (Guest): So I’ve been with Sanford since middle of September of this year.
 So just about two months now.
 Whereas Kate does mostly testing.
 I primarily do therapy.
 I also do some psychodiagnostic testing as well for personality functioning and just diagnostic clarification.
 Most of the work I do though, does involve individual therapy, treating things like anxiety, depression, post-traumatic stress disorder just adjustment difficulties.
 Other really, I do a wide range of treatments.
 I’m seeing a couple people now for eating disorder, panic disorder, things like that.
 I also do couples therapy as well.